International Relations

 Foundational Concepts

-Students are introduced to the formative terms and concepts used by IR scholars in their everyday analysis of world politics.
-Students can expect to explore the origins of power, the concepts of the State and Nation, explore the differences between power and influence and the various dimensions of the security.
+Students are introduced to the formative terms, concepts and foundational theories used by IR scholars in their everyday analysis of world politics.
+Students can expect to explore the origins of power, the concepts of the State and Nation, explore the differences between power and influence, key foundational theories and the various dimensions of security.

-In addition to discipline focused lessons, students will have a one-hour lecture per week dedicated to academic skills developments.
+In addition to discipline focused sessions, students will have a one-hour lecture per week dedicated to academic skills development.
 They will be introduced to research skills, writing techniques, skills in sourcing appropriate academic material, presentation skills and the basics of methodology.

 Year Two